micmejia/bible-dump/NKJV/Genesis/Gen 11.md

 And Haran died before his father Terah in his native land, in Ur of the Chaldeans.

 ###### 29
-Then Abram and Nahor took wives: the name of Abram's wife _was_ Sarai,[^e] and the name of Nahor's wife, Milcah, the daughter of Haran the father of Milcah and the father of Iscah.
+Then Abram and Nahor took wives: the name of Abram's wife _was_ Sarai, and the name of Nahor's wife, Milcah, the daughter of Haran the father of Milcah and the father of Iscah.

 ###### 30
 But Sarai was barren; she had no child.